Search

 Sixth Graders Hone Their Creative Writing Skills

 When English begins, the clock strikes WRITE!
 Sixth grade students continue to explore themes of growth and change–this time in their own writing.
 Each class starts with a unique prompt to inspire exploration and experimentation.
 We are starting as many stories as possible in as many ways as possible, building towards a final personal narrative project.
 Finally, sixth grade writers are using Flying Lessons and Other Stories, a collection of coming-of-age stories from a variety of voices, to explore the expert moves of published authors.
 With each story, students consider the writing style and how they might apply that, or not, to their own narrative.
-Stay tuned for a publication of our own stories this spring!
+Stay tuned for the publication of our own stories this spring!

 – Julia Juster, middle school English teacher